 “Individuals must submit proof of their first dose by noon on Sept.
 10 to avoid further consequences.”

-If the decision can be made to keep students, faculty and staff safe from a global pandemic, then a policy can surely be enforced to prevent a large group of unmasked individuals from entering the Towson campus.
+Suppose the decision can be made to keep students, faculty, and staff safe from a global pandemic.
+In that case, a policy can indeed be enforced to prevent a large group of unmasked individuals from entering the Towson campus.

 It is up to adults to set the standards – and to enforce them.